Geritychina/HSChinese/README.md

 # HSChinese
 Web Asp.Net core application for asian language learning platform :mahjong: 📖
 <br>
-NB!<br>
-In future will be improved with more functionalities...<br>
+:pushpin:In future will be improved with more functionalities...<br>